kurtbuilds/ormlite/README.md

 You might like `ormlite` because:

 - It auto-generates migrations from Rust structs.
 To my knowledge, it is the only Rust ORM with this capability.
-- The join API (in alpha) has far fewer moving pieces than any other Rust ORMs.
+- The join API (in alpha) has far fewer moving pieces than any other Rust ORM.
 It only relies on the table `struct`s themselves, and does not rely on relation traits (SeaORM) or modules (Diesel).
 - There's little to no query builder syntax to learn.
 The query builder basically joins together &str fragments of raw SQL.
 It strikes the right level of abstraction between composability, and having near-zero learning curve for anyone who already knows SQL.

 # Quickstart